gwicks/dashboards-as-code-workshop/lab/part-one.md

 It contains the boilerplate code needed to write and generate dashboards locally.

+> [!TIP]
-Instructions specific to your chosen language can be found in each starter kit README.
+> Instructions specific to your chosen language can be found in each starter kit
+> README.

 ## Guidelines